 15b.
-Are you aware of any other individuals/or ganisations/projects/ carrying out or apply ing for funding for similar work? ☐ Yes
+Are you aware of any other individuals/organisations/projects/ carrying out or applying for funding for similar work? \Box Yes \boxtimes No

 Other grassland restoration initiatives are in place in the region but not on the Liben Plain.
 We are not aware of other organisations working to develop additional sources of income for pastoralists on the Liben Plain.
 Dr D. Layne Coppock (Utah State University) has been researching methods to improve pastoralist livelihoods, particularly through empowering women, in the Borana rangelands for the past decade.
 The current research project (2012-2015) (funded by the USAID Livestock and Climate Change Collaborative Research Support Program (LCC-CRSP) will focus on the opportunities to diversify herds and better manage the rangelands to improve the trajectory of livestock production.
 Attention will be given to building capacity among Ethiopian researchers, policy makers, and the pastoralists themselves to promote sustainability of range livestock systems.
 We will ensure that our project builds on lessons learned from these programmes (e.g. how the empowerment of women can be achieved to improve household welfare) but this work has not attempted to ensure that improvements in livestock production are sustainable nor to generate the co-benefits of biodiversity conservation.
 This is the key to securing sustainable development for the pastoralists of the Liben Plain and the survival of the Liben Lark, and is the focus of this application.

 15c.
-Are you applying for funding relating to the proposed project from other sources? ☐ Yes ⊠ No If yes, please give details explaining similarities and differences, and explaining how your work will be from such work for the mutual benefits:
+Are you applying for funding relating to the proposed project from other sources? \Box Yes \boxtimes No

+If yes, please give details explaining similarities and differences, and explaining how your work will be additional to this work and what attempts have been/will be made to co-operate with and learn lessons from such work for the mutual benefits: